kubeflow/website/content/en/docs/components/pipelines/v2/cli.md

 kfp component build [OPTIONS] [COMPONENTS_DIRECTORY] [ARGS]...
 ```

-This command lets you build an image with all the source code found in `COMPONENTS_DIRECTORY`.
-It uses the component found in the directory as the component runtime entrypoint.
+Using this command, you can build an image with all the source code found in `COMPONENTS_DIRECTORY`.
+The command uses the component found in the directory as the component runtime entrypoint.

-Example usage:
+For example:

 ```shell
 kfp component build src/ --component-filepattern my_component --push-image